nikola-enter21/devops/README.md

 ### Description

-The frontend serves as a lightweight dashboard for monitoring backend and database health.
+Lightweight dashboard for monitoring backend and database health.

 - `/healthz` for backend availability
 - `/checkDatabase` for database connectivity